chellej80/Embarr-Equestrian-Testimonials/README.md

 - Click Reveal Config Vars and add a new record with SECRET_KEY
 - Click Reveal Config Vars and add a new record with the `CLOUDINARY_URL`
 - Click Reveal Config Vars and add a new record with the `DISABLE_COLLECTSTATIC = 1`
-- The next page is the project’s Deploy Tab.
-Click on the Settings Tab and scroll down to Config Vars
-- Next, scroll down to the Buildpack section click Add Buildpack select python and click Save Changes
 - Select Github as the deployment method
 - Confirm you want to connect to GitHub
 - Search for the repository name and click the connect button